Skip to content

 How to remove a password with PDFGem

-- Download the unlocked PDF — a new copy without any password or restriction is saved to your device.
+5. Download the unlocked PDF — a newly saved copy without the original password encryption is written to your device.

 What you can do after unlocking